SimBuddy/SimBuddy/README.md

 BRAIN 2  - Great at battleships, terrible at chess (better at endgames, but couldn't survive to get to that stage).

 BRAIN 3  - Traditional graph substrate.
 It became clear the the original WOB rule was great for code analysis and focussing but for a learning mechanism, it was hopeless.
 It inevitably  determined that things weren't worth the effort.
 Even with artificial nudging, the rule always won out in the end.
-For WOB Brain to grow, new rules were created.
-Again, they are not disclosed.

 BRAIN 3a - new implementation method, overlay training - all changes to BRAIN3a were eventually rejected  due to the rule being enforced.
 Tiny WOB3a brains were inserted into code, replacing the whole section.
 Due to the vicious nature of the rule, these worked just as well as standard WOB code factoring techniques, demonstrating that the rule is pervasive if applied in the right way.
+For WOB Brain to grow, new rules needed to be created.
+Again, they are not disclosed.

 BRAIN 4 - Scrapped - some promising progress was made, in replacing the entire ASLib library (used in automatic algorithm selectors) with a single WOB Brain 4 - classic deferred credit problem came up again.
 A solution is proposed.
 Early spin tests indicated that the idea had legs, and this was found to work well with the original WOB Brain 1 - the brand new substrate, so Brain 4 was mothballed.